Homemade potato gnocchi is tossed with sausage, tomatoes, peas, and a lusty smoked mozzarella for a hearty, stick-to-your-ribs dish.

 - Make the gnocchi

-- 1. Gently boil the potatoes in their jackets in a large pot of water over medium heat until a tester passes easily through the thickest part.
-Remove the potatoes from the pot and let cool to the touch; they shouldn’t get completely cold.
+- 1. Gently boil the potatoes in their jackets in a large pot of water over medium heat until a sharp knife passes easily through the thickest part.
+Remove the potatoes from the pot and let them cool to the touch; they shouldn’t get completely cold.

 - 3. Spread the all-purpose flour on a clean, dry work surface.
-Place the potatoes on top of the flour.
-Add the salt and egg.
-Use your hands to gather the ingredients together and gently knead the dough into a 10-by-8-inch log.
+Place the potatoes on top and add the salt and egg.
+Using your hands, gather the ingredients together and gently knead the dough into a 10-by-8-inch log.
 Let rest for 2 minutes.

-- 4. Lightly dust a clean, dry work surface with rice flour.
+- 4. Lightly dust another clean, dry work surface with more flour.
 Cut the log into 4 equal pieces.
 Roll each piece into a 1-inch-thick rope.
 Cut each rope into 1/2-inch-wide gnocchi.
-Store the gnocchi on a rice flour–covered baking sheet until ready to use.
-Dust with rice flour.
+Store the gnocchi on a flour–covered baking sheet until ready to use.
+Dust with more flour.

-- 9. Use a wire-mesh skimmer to remove the gnocchi from the pot and place them directly into the skillet.
-Use a wooden spoon or spatula to carefully fold together the gnocchi and sauce.
+- 7. When the gnocchi is cooked, use a slotted spoon to remove them from the pot and place them directly into the skillet.
+Carefully fold together the gnocchi and sauce with a spatula.
+Serve immediately on warmed plates.